As a groom, one of the most personal decisions you’ll make for your wedding is choosing your groomsmen.

 On the day of the wedding, groomsmen are instrumental in ensuring that everything runs smoothly:

-• Ushering Guests: Groomsmen may be tasked with ushering guests to their seats before the ceremony begins, helping to create a welcoming and organized atmosphere.
+- Ushering Guests: Groomsmen may be tasked with ushering guests to their seats before the ceremony begins, helping to create a welcoming and organised atmosphere.

 Best Man’s Responsibilities: